Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 <a name="faq-contrib"></a>
 ## I know JavaScript and want to contribute to the project.
 How do I start?
 First, you need to prepare your [fork](https://help.github.com/articles/fork-a-repo) and setup the development environment.
 Don't forget to read the [[Contributing]] page.
 Second, make yourself familiar with the [PDF format and PDF.js internals](Additional-Learning-Resources).
 Third, if you don't already have a certain issue you want to fix, choose one from the [open issues labeled 5-good-beginner-bug](https://github.com/mozilla/pdf.js/issues?direction=desc&labels=5-good-beginner-bug&page=1&sort=created&state=open).
 Last, submit a [pull request](https://help.github.com/articles/using-pull-requests) for the review. _During any part of the process we recommend to communicate with the PDF.js team on #pdfjs IRC channel at irc.mozilla.org if you have questions or need to find a reviewer._

+<a name="faq-annotations"></a>
+## Is it possible to add annotations to a PDF?
+PDF.js is mainly written for *reading* PDF files, not editing them.
+Because of that we don't yet support adding any kind of annotations.
+We do however support rendering a number of annotation types.